Stock market today: Asian stocks follow Wall Street's rebound - ExBulletin

 Benchmark indices rose in most major markets except Seoul, while mainland Chinese markets remained closed for the Lunar New Year holiday.

-Futures contracts for the S&P 500 and Dow Jones Industrial Average were up 0.2%.

-Japan's nominal GDP totaled $4.2 trillion last year, or about 591 trillion yen, putting it behind the United States, China and Germany as the world's fourth-largest economy.
-Germany had earlier announced that its GDP in 2023 would be $4.4 trillion, or $4.5 trillion, depending on currency conversion.
+Japan reported its economy contracted at an annual rate of 0.4% in the final quarter of 2023.
+Its nominal GDP totaled $4.2 trillion last year, or about 591 trillion yen, placing it behind the United States, China and Germany as the world's fourth largest economy.
+Germany announced that its GDP in 2023 would be $4.4 trillion, or $4.5 trillion, depending on currency conversion.

-The prolonged weakness further undermined expectations that the Bank of Japan might tighten its ultra-loose monetary policy and raise its benchmark interest rate from its long-held level of minus 0.1%.
-Cheap credit is good for markets, and Tokyo's Nikkei 225 gained 1.2% to 38,157.94, its highest close in 34 years.

-Japanese stocks have gained nearly 14% this year and nearly 40% last year as investors flock to the market while abandoning investments in underperforming Chinese stock markets.
-The benchmark Nikkei 225 index is near its all-time high of 38,915, which it reached in late 1989, before its financial bubble collapsed.
+India's Sensex rose 0.4% and Taiwan's Taiex jumped 2.8%.
+The Bangkok SET has changed little.

-On Wednesday, the S&P 500 climbed 1%, recovering more than two-thirds of its Tuesday loss.
-A inflation report hotter than expected dented expectations that the Federal Reserve would soon begin cutting interest rates, a key reason why stocks have recently hit record highs.
+Wednesday, the S&The P 500 climbed 1% to 5,000.62, recovering more than two-thirds of its Tuesday loss.
+A higher-than-expected inflation report forced investors to push back their forecasts for when the Federal Reserve might begin cutting interest rates, potentially sometime during the summer.
+Expectations for such cuts are a big reason why stocks have hit record highs recently.

 Smaller stocks, which were hit hardest by concerns about rising interest rates on Tuesday, rebounded more than the rest of the market.
 The Russell 2000 index jumped 2.4%.

 The calm in the bond market has helped maintain stability on Wall Street.
 Treasury yields eased after climbing a day earlier on expectations that the Fed would keep rates high for longer.
-The central bank has already raised its main interest rate to the highest level since 2001 to slow the economy and bring inflation back to its target.
+The central bank has already raised its main interest rate to the highest level since 2001 in hopes of slowing the overall economy just enough to bring high inflation back to its target.

+The 10-year Treasury yield fell to 4.25% from 4.32% Tuesday evening.
+It remains well above its level of 3.85% at the start of this month.

+Nvidia, which is riding a craze around artificial intelligence technology, rose 2.5% on Wednesday.
+It was the most powerful force that lifted the S&P 500 index.

+DaVita jumped 8.6% for one of the S&Bigger gains of P500 after the healthcare company reported earnings and revenue for the latest quarter that were higher than analysts expected.

-Most S&P 500 companies also beat analyst forecasts for the final three months of 2023.
-Hopes for stronger growth in 2024 thanks to a strong economy are another reason why the S&P 500 has already set 10 records this year.
+Most S companies&The P 500 beat analyst forecasts for the final three months of 2023.
+Hopes for stronger growth in 2024 on the back of a strong economy were another reason the S&The P 500 has already set 10 records this year.

-Lyft shares jumped 35.1% after a wild after-hours ride, partly due to a typo in its latest earnings report.
-The ride-hailing company reported results that were better than analysts expected, but its press release also said it expects an improvement of 500 basis points, or 5 percentage points, in a key measure of the profitability.
-He later said it should have been 50 basis points, or 0.5 percentage points.

 Lyfts shares soared more than 60% after hours Tuesday following a typo.

+On the losing side, Akamai Technologies fell 8.2% after reporting mixed results.

+Online vacation rental booking site Airbnb fell 1.7% after reporting it lost $349 million in the fourth quarter due to a tax deal with Italy.
+Analysts had expected a profit.

-In other trading Thursday, benchmark U.S. crude oil fell 14 cents to $76.50 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, lost 5 cents, to $81.55 a barrel.
+In other trading, benchmark U.S. crude oil fell 30 cents to $76.34 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, lost 27 cents, to $81.33 a barrel.

 |